netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

     - [GPLv3 License](/LICENSE): Read the GNU General Public License v3, which governs the Netdata software.
 3. **Destination**:  Choose the installation directory.
 By default, Netdata installs in `C:\Program Files\Netdata`.
 4. **Installation**: The installer will copy the necessary files to the chosen directory.
-5. **Connecting**: In order to [connect](/src/claim/README.md) your Agent to your Netdata Cloud Space you need to provide the following:
+5. **Connect to Netdata Cloud**: To [connect](/src/claim/README.md) your Agent to your Netdata Cloud Space you need to provide the following:
-    - **Claim Token**: This is the Claim Token that will be used to connect the Agent to your Space.
+    - **Claim Token**: The Claim Token that securely authenticates and links your Agent to your Space.
-    - **Room IDs**: These are the Room IDs where your Agent will be added.
-Multiple IDs are separated by a comma `,`.
+    - **Room IDs**: A comma-separated list of Room IDs where you want to add your Agent.
-    - **Proxy address**: Enter the address of a proxy server if required for communication with Netdata Cloud.
+    - **Proxy address**: The address of a proxy server, if one is required for communication with Netdata Cloud.
     - **Insecure connection**: By default, Netdata verifies the server's certificate.
 Enabling this option bypasses verification (use only if necessary).
     - **Open Terminal**: Select this option to launch the `MSYS2` terminal after installation completes.
 6. **Finish**: The installation process is complete!